kmdouglass/garg/README.md

 for the associated parameter.

 To enter a value for an argument, fill in each text box with a Python literal.
-(Note: GARG uses [ast.literal_eval](https://docs.python.org/3/library/ast.html#ast.literal_eval) to parse the strings in the text box by default.
-This limits the use of GARG to basic Python datatypes but is much more secure than something like `eval`.)
+(Note: Garg uses [ast.literal_eval](https://docs.python.org/3/library/ast.html#ast.literal_eval) to parse the strings in the text box by default.
+This limits the use of Garg to basic Python datatypes but is much more secure than something like `eval`.)

 After entering values for each argument, press **OK**.
 The values